Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Acknowledgements

 \section{Acknowledgements}

 The authors thank Alessandra Buonanno for useful discussions.
-We also thank Gregorio Carullo, Christopher Whittall, and Alice Bonino for comments on the manuscript.
+We also thank Gregorio Carullo, Christopher Whittall, Alice Bonino and Adam Clark for comments on the manuscript.
 S.S. and G.P. acknowledge support from a Royal Society University Research Fellowship URF{\textbackslash}R1{\textbackslash}221500 and RF{\textbackslash}ERE{\textbackslash}221015.
 P.S. acknowledges support from a Royal Society Research Grant RG{\textbackslash}R1{\textbackslash}241327 and from STFC grant ST/V005677/1.
+G.P. and P.S. acknowledge support from STFC grant ST/Y00423X/1.
 Numerical simulations and computations were performed using the University of Birmingham's BlueBEAR HPC, which provides a High Performance Computing service to the University's research community, the Sulis Tier 2 HPC platform hosted by the Scientific Computing Research Technology Platform at the University of Warwick, funded by EPSRC Grant EP/T022108/1 and the HPC Midlands+ consortium, and on the Bondi HPC cluster at the Birmingham Institute for Gravitational Wave Astronomy.